 How and when could the “life” (the soul) be separated from the spirit?

-I think that it’s completely in harmony with the scriptures, to think of the “life” being taken from the spirit, when the spirit is “cast into outer darkness” (Mathew 22:13).
+I think that it’s completely in harmony with the scriptures, to think of the “life”, as being taken from the spirit, when the spirit is “cast into outer darkness” (Mathew 22:13).
 “Outer darkness” is total separation from the presence of God, it is what the bible calls “hell”.

 We know that death is a “separation”.
 Physical death is the separation of the body from the spirit, and spiritual death is the separation of the spirit from God.
-Therefore, when a spirit suffers the separation from God, by being cast into outer darkness, the spirit suffers “death”.
-The “life” of that spirit has been taken away, and there is therefore, a separation of soul and spirit.
+Therefore, when a spirit suffers separation from God, by being cast into outer darkness, the spirit suffers “death”.
+The “life” of that spirit has been taken away, and the result is.. a separation of soul and spirit.

 But faithful believers, who obey the words of our God, will enjoy eternal LIFE with our Savior.
 Eternal life, not death, but life for our spirits, in the eternal condition of heaven.
 May God bless you all.